rootstrap/blog/content/Documentation Guidelines - Sebastián Caraballo.md

 ![main image](images/why_documenting_matters.jpg)

-Here at Rootstrap, we help our clients reach their business goals by developing high-quality, performant & scalable software solutions.
-To achieve this, our team continuously focuses on improving all aspects of our processes through several initiatives across all company departments.
+Here at Rootstrap, we help our clients reach their business goals by developing high-quality, performant, and scalable software solutions.
+To achieve this, our team continuously focuses on improving all aspects of our processes, through several initiatives across all company departments.

 In this article, I'll go deep on why documentation is vital for the software development cycle.